kharmabum/fototropik/_pages/hire-me.md

 ### Coding

-- Bootstrap a new project to demonstrate a proof-of-concept, providing a scalable foundation and helping onboard new engineers to take over development.
+- Bootstrap a new project to demonstrate proof-of-concept, providing a scalable foundation and helping onboard new engineers to take over development.
 - Implement and fully integrate new features into your app including rich, custom UI.
 - Add robust communication between your app and BLE hardware.
 - Migrate critical infrastructure to a Swift web service.